Extras For Ceremonies

 years, for a lifetime of happiness.

-she tells you that you are to have another child, that together you have created a
+time she tells you that you are to have another child, that together you have

-down your dreams.
-Together as a team, everything you wish for can be realized.
+chase down your dreams.
+Together as a team, everything you wish for can be

 Minister: